kyma-project/kyma/docs/04-operation-guides/security/sec-02-authorization-in-kyma.md

 ### Role binding

+Assigning roles in Kyma is based on the Kubernetes RBAC concept.
 You can assign any of the predefined roles to a user or to a group of users in the context of:

 - The entire cluster by creating a [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding)
 - A specific Namespace by creating a [RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding)

-You can assign roles to a group of users only if you use a custom identity provider.
-Assigning roles in Kyma is based on the Kubernetes RBAC concept.
+You can use your own Identity Provider (IdP) using OpenID Connect to authenticate.
+Using a custom IdP enables assigning roles to a group of users.
+Custom IdP allows you to define user groups and assign roles to them in Kyma.
+In this case, a group claim from the access token is used to recognize permissions.

 >**TIP:** The **Cluster Roles** and **Cluster Role Bindings** view in the **Configuration** section of Kyma Dashboard allow you to manage cluster-level bindings between user groups and roles.
 To manage bindings between user groups and roles in a Namespace, select the Namespace and go to **Roles** and **Role Bindings** in the **Configuration** section.